vl4ds/Documentation/smartapp-developers-guide/devices.rst

 Getting Device Current Values
 -----------------------------

-You can retrieve information about a device's current state in a few ways.
+Information about the most recently reported device attribute state can be retrieved in two ways:

-The ``currentState`` method and ``<attributeName>State`` properties both return a :ref:`state_ref` object representing the current state of this device.
+:ref:`device_current_state` and :ref:`device_attribute_state` return a :ref:`state_ref` object that encapsulates the most recently reported state of the device.

 .. code-block:: groovy

     preferences {
-        section {
+        section() {
             input "tempSensor", "capability.temperatureMeasurement"
         }
     }